Skip to main content

 Forwards Coach

-Tony Penn comes with a wealth of playing and coaching experience.
-He is a former Taranaki, Wellington Hurricanes and New Zealand Maori representative, who played at loose head prop.
+Tony Penn brings extensive playing and coaching experience to the Men’s Rugby Union Academy.
+He is a former Taranaki, Wellington Hurricanes, and New Zealand Māori representative, having played at loosehead prop.

 Partnered with England Rugby